 The usual weekly routine looks like this:

 - Monday/Wednesday/Friday mornings: running

 - Thursdays & Sundays: rock climbing, and probably some kind of walking during the day

 What Do I Want to Get Out of This?

 Honestly, a lower resting heart rate.

-I also want to be able to exercise for longer periods of time without feeling like I’m gasping for breath.
-Running helped with that one—I can run for half an hour straight now without stopping, and timing my breaths helped with that.
+I also want to exercise for longer periods of time without feeling like I’m gasping for breath.
+Running helped with that one—I can run for half an hour straight now without stopping and timing my breaths helped with that.
 (The worst parts are the hills.)